Loading...

 Common Error Log Terminology

 • 'File does not exist' - The file is in the wrong place or will need to be republished.
-All your files and folders should be uploaded inside the [public_html] for the primary domain name or appropriate [subdomain folder] for the addon domains.
+All your files and folders should be uploaded inside the [public_html] for the primary domain name or the appropriate [subdomain folder] for the addon domains.

 • Permission denied: The item (file or user) does not have permission to access.
 This guide will show you: How to Change File Permissions.